• Home

 Sage, Thyme, Lavender, Chives & Tarragon

+Herbs are a perfect addition to your garden!
+They are extremely easy to grow and come back year after year.
+You can harvest them for your meals, drinks, medicinal purposes, aromatherapy, in addition many have gorgeous blooms!
 Perennial herbs tend to live longer that two years.
 They go dormant in the winter and return in the spring sending up new stems and leaves from the crown.
 Chives are usually the first to pop up in March.
 Most herbs in the mint family are perennial, such as rosemary, oregano, thyme, sage, lemon balm, marjoram, anise hyssop, and mint

-PERENNIAL HERBS (4" pots / $6.95): Thyme.
+PERENNIAL HERBS sold in 4" pots: Thyme.
 Sage, Mint, Tarragon, Savory, Lemon Verbena, Rosemary and Lemon Balm

 SAGE